CPT - Current Procedural Terminology

 CPT Editorial Panel Meeting

-This listing contains information on 3 workgroups that have been requested by the CPT Editorial Panel as a result of discussions at the October 2012 CPT Editorial Panel meeting.
+This listing contains information on workgroups that have been requested by the CPT Editorial Panel.

 As indicated in the Ad Hoc Workgroup Organizational Structure and Processes document on the CPT home page, "Participants are expected to provide the workgroup with technical background information regarding relevant proprietary and other products and services and to provide timely and accurate input for the maintenance of the CPT code set.
 Participation in a CPT workgroup is limited to parties with relevant interest related to current technology and the procedural aspects of the medical procedure(s), service(s), or test(s)".